helidon-io/helidon/docs/se/config/hierarchical-features.md

 ## In-memory Representation of Configuration

-The following example is in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) (human-optimized config object notation) format.
-The config system supports HOCON as an [extension module](supported-formats.md#hoconjson).
+The following example is in [HOCON][hocon] (human-optimized config object notation) format.
+The config system supports HOCON as an [extension module][extension-module].

 HOCON `application.conf` file: